 beek: What advice do you have for women thinking about changing professions?

-beek: What current styles of decorating are you loving these days?
+beek: What current fashion trends are you loving these days?

-beek: What is one thing that we can all change in our houses, that makes a huge difference?
+beek: What is one thing that we can all change in our wardrobes, that makes a huge difference?

-beek: If you could survive with only three clothing brands for the rest of your life, which would you choose?
+beek: If you could survive with only 3 fashion clothing brands for the rest of your life, which would you choose?

 beek: You’ve travelled the world.
 Please tell us your top three favorite cities for inspiration: